dogweather/forkful/content/en/python/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?
-Regular expressions (regex) are patterns used to match character combinations in strings.
-Programmers utilize them for searching, editing, or manipulating text based on defined patterns, making them indispensable for tasks like data validation, parsing, or transformation.

 ## How to:
 Using regex in Python involves the `re` module, which provides a set of functions to process text using regular expressions.